 PRIVATE YOGA THERAPY

 Always wanted to know how to make yoga easier and how to adjust poses for your body?
-Do you have injuries, weaknesses or to strong?
+Do you have injuries, weaknesses or too strong in some areas?
+Or just prefer one on one sessions as the original yogis did?
+Cheree will expertly guide you into healing on many levels.

 $110 an hour